cluelessog/DigitalImageProcessing/README.md

 # Histogram Of Oriented Gradients Application for Pedestrian Detection

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+The platform used is Linux

 ### Prerequisites
 ```